 Studio and Broadcast Technology

-You will get access to a wide range of industry standard broadcast and production equipment and facilities to ensure you gain relevant technical skills.
+You will get access to a wide range of industry standard broadcast and production equipment and facilities to ensure they gain relevant technical skills.

-The module content will centre on the hardware and software technologies used when producing and broadcasting content and will also investigate the signal workflow from capture to broadcast.
+The module content will centre on the hardware and software technologies employed when producing and broadcasting content and will also investigate the signal workflow from capture to broadcast.

 Media Distribution Solutions and Architectures